|

 This is the electronics market

 prediction for France, circa 1966.
-It was part of a comprehensive assessment by the editors
+It was part of a comprehensive assessment by

-at the end of 1965.
-President Charles de Gaulle wanted more money spent on the military
+and consumer electronics at the end of 1965.
+President Charles de Gaulle wanted

-- their "force de frappe" (strike force).
+more money spent on the military - their "force de frappe" (strike force).

-Compagnie Générale de Télégraphie Sans Fil
+Compagnie Générale de Télégraphie Sans Fil (later

-(later Thomson CSF)
+Thomson CSF) was building

-coming online, and basic R&D funding was increasing.
+online, and basic R&D funding was increasing.
 Unless you can find a news story

 on the state of the industry, detailed reports must be purchased from research companies

-market showing revenue in the consumer electronics segment amounts of US$5,793M in 2018.
+revenue in the consumer electronics segment amounts of US$5,793M in 2018.

 Separate reports are included for